2016 Ouagadougou attacks: Casualties

 The gunmen were initially reported to have killed 20 people, but this number was later revised upward to a total of 30 people with one death in the second hotel; at least 56 other people were injured.
 Three militants were also killed at the first hotel and one in the second hotel.
 Ten bodies were found at the Cappuccino across the street from the hotel by firefighters.
 One of the hostages was an Indian citizen, while at least one of the other wounded was French and another was from the U.S.

-Persons of 18 nationalities were initially reported as being among the dead.
-These included: eight locals from Burkina Faso, six Canadians, four of whom were members of the same family from Lac-Beauport, Quebec, another family friend and a member of their visiting party, four Ukrainians of the same family, two each from Switzerland and France, and one each from Portugal, the Netherlands, Italy, Libya and the United States.
+The dead were initially reported to be from 18 countries.
+These included: eight people from Burkina Faso, six Canadians, four of whom were members of the same family from Lac-Beauport, Quebec, another family friend and a member of their visiting party, four Ukrainians of the same family, two each from Switzerland and France, and one each from Portugal, the Netherlands, Italy, Libya and the United States.
 The latter was working for the Christian group Sheltering Wings.
 A dual French-Moroccan victim, who was shot multiple times, died in an Ouagadougou hospital three days later.
 She was Leila Alaoui, a photographer on assignment for Amnesty International.

 The two Swiss dead were Georgie Lamon, a former cantonal member of parliament, and Jean-Noël Rey, a former Swiss member of parliament and head of the Swiss post and telecommunications service.
 Both had been visiting a school created by an association to which they belonged.

 Responsibility

 Al-Qaeda in the Islamic Maghreb, an Islamist militant organization whose ultimate goal is to overthrow the Algerian government and create an Islamic State in its place, claimed responsibility for the attack.
-SITE Intelligence Group translated a document that outlined the reason for the attack "revenge against France and the disbelieving West" and that the militants were part of the Mali-based Al-Murabitoun group.
+SITE Intelligence Group translated a document that outlined the reason for the attack "revenge against France and the disbelieving West" and that the militants were part of the Mali-based Al-Mourabitoun group.
 It also quoted a statement from the group as reading: "[The] mujahideen brothers...broke into a restaurant of one of the biggest hotels in the capital of Burkina Faso, and are now entrenched and the clashes are continuing with the enemies of the religion."
 The group also "asserted the fall of many dead Crusaders."
 Eyewitnesses said the perpetrators were "light-skinned" and spoke a language not native to the country.
 Later, two of the attackers were found to be black and one Arab.
 Of the initially reported six gunmen, at least two of the four perpetrators found were women, according to an announcement by Kaboré.
 Compoare added that the bodies of three "very young" attackers were found and that they were no older than 26 years old.
 It was reported on 22 January that three of the six attackers were still on the run.